Minneapolis voters reject measure to replace police department

 The measure was spearheaded by Yes 4 Minneapolis, a coalition of businesses and other groups, which gathered 22,000 signatures to put it on the ballot, which was a battle in itself after it became the subject of legal challenges.
 The Minnesota Supreme Court ruled in September that voters could decide on the matter.

 The goal, the group said, was to have options other than officers for responses to non-police-related calls.
+Fox News has reached out to the organization and the Police Officers Federation of Minneapolis.

 Advocates insisted the measure was not meant to defund the police.
 As of Oct.
 9, the police department had 591 sworn officers, down from 853 in 2018, a police spokesperson told Fox News.

+"I am disappointed that people appear to be coming from a place of fear," Erica Mauter, a Minneapolis resident who supported the measure, told Fox News Tuesday night.
+"When we're uncertain about the future or when change feels tenuous, we want to go back to what made us feel comfortable and to what we already know.
+We have to challenge ourselves to have some imagination about different paths to a safer Minneapolis."

+Even in defeat, Mauter, 43, said she is hopeful incremental steps can be taken.

 Another question on the same ballot also asked voters if they favored consolidating the rest of the city's municipal departments under the mayor, similar to how the police department is currently organized.